|Costain Skanska Joint Venture

 VGC is supplying various categories of labour resources to the Costain Skanska joint venture (CSJV) for the Crossrail works at Bond Street station.

 Our people at Bond St are led by labour manager Nick Wells.
 Roles include foremen, slinger signallers, crane supervisors, gangers, traffic marshals, storemen, dumper drivers and general operatives.

 We are proud to have achieved a series of safety and best practice awards on the project.
-We have achieved coveted Costain Blue status for three quarters in succession in 2016 and 2017.
+We have achieved coveted Costain Blue status in 2016, 2017 and 2019.

 In 2014 and 2015, Costain Skanska JV presented safety awards each month.
 VGC topped the sub-contractor HSQE league table seven times in 2014, and was presented with the ‘Contractor of the Year 2014’ award.
 After we topped the sub-contractor league table in every single month of 2015, we won the trophy for 2015.